 Currael is the oldest child of Wessun Fraelsen.
-She has two brothers andones sister, allo'd whom adore her.
-A farmgirl whodoes her share of chores, Currael is unusually strong and agile.
+She has two brothers and one sister, all of whom adore her.
+A farmigrit who does her share of chores, Currael is unusually strong and agile.
 She is as lovely as Runnal is handsome: tall, slender, and deceptively fraillooking.
-Her hair is golden, her expressive cyes green, and she has a rose-bud complexion.
+Her hair is golden, her expressive eves green, and she has a rose-bud complexion.
 Wiser men than Runnal would consider suicide for her smile.
-Reams of (bad) poetry have already been written about her; men noted for being hard-headed have been known to follow her with fatuous expressions and monobeams in their eyes.
+Reams of (bad) poetry have already been written about her; men noted for being hard-headed have been known to follow her with fatuous expressions and moonbeams in their eyes.
 Currael has all the intelligence and fire that Runnal lacks: she has a quick wit and a quick temper.
-Fortunately, she regains her temper as quickly as she loses it, and is generally so sweet-natured that few people remain angry with her.
-Curraelis as devoted to Runnal as he is to her.
+Fortunately, she regains her temper as quickly a she loses it, and is generally so sweet-natured that few people remain angry with her.
+Currael is as devoted to Runnal as he is to her.